poojanagrawal/mesalabs-day1/lab1/README.md

 ### Upgrading the physics

-7. *inlist_project* is currently mostly empty.
-This means that most settings are using MESA's default values.
+7. *inlist_project* is currently mostly empty, meaning most settings are using MESA's default values.
 You should always check whether these are appropriate for your models.
 As an example, since this lab concerns fairly massive stars, mass loss by winds may play